 Welcome to my homepage!

-I'm a Professor and Canada Research Chair (Tier II) in the
+I'm a Professor and former Canada Research Chair (Tier II, held for maximum number of terms) in the

 department of Astronomy and Physics

 to SMU, I was an adjunct professor at Queen's University where I also held a